RC Primary School, Stevenage

 At St. Margaret Clitherow School we aim to provide our pupils with opportunities to express their individual thoughts, ideas and interests whilst developing their artistic skills, taking inspiration from a range of artists and a variety of cultures.

 How is our curriculum delivered?

-The children enjoy an Art lesson once a week during three half-terms a year, on rotation with their Design and Technology learning.
+The children enjoy an art lesson once a week during three half-terms a year, on rotation with their design and technology learning.
 This ensures our children have the time and space to study each topic in depth over a half-term.

-Our Art scheme is designed with five strands that run throughout:
+The art scheme is designed with five strands that run throughout: